 The School of Business continues to advance on our already innovative curriculum and sophisticated, technologically advanced business center — all designed to give you a competitive advantage.
 Learn in some of the best and newly renovated business environments.
 From our Terry W. Goodwin '67 Financial Technology Center, where you can access real-time financial data from markets across the globe on a simulated trading floor to our new Center for Innovation and Entrepreneurship, which provides the space and support — and access to capital — to turn your business ideas into reality.

 If you're the competitive type, Quinnipiac provides access to top student competitions in the United States, where you can put your knowledge to the test.
-If you're looking to become even more engaged in your profession, we offer five specialized institutes including the Center for Women and Business, Alternative Investments Institutes and the Central European Institute.
+If you're looking to become even more engaged in your profession, we offer four specialized institutes including the Center for Women and Business and Alternative Investments Institutes.

 All students have the opportunity to study abroad as part of our core business programs.
 From University College Dublin, Ireland, to international internships in London, Shanghai and Tianjin, China, to international undergraduate business immersion programs in Nicaragua, South Korea and Japan, our students learn by doing with some of our best global partnerships.
 Graduate students expand on these opportunities, and include experiences in Peru, Hungary, Iceland and Italy.

 Guiding business education